onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The culture war is a perspective and aggregation war

 Syntropic law #1: accountability shall scale with consequentiality

-The purpose of a system is what it does

 Gold has no smell!
 A $ is a $!
 This accounting is loses information